kenashkov/swoole-performance-tests/README.md

     MaxRequestWorkers       8000
     MaxConnectionsPerChild 10000
 </IfModule>
+Swoole is running with 24 workers (and 5 DB connections per Worker in the DB Pools whenever this is applicable)
 ```

 The MySQL instance used for testing is MySQL 8 on another host in the same network with connection limit of 4000.